CrazyKitty357/clock/README.md

 # clock
 A simple, customizable, embedable html clock.
+You can customize it via url paramaters.